Prag8855/aab/content/guides/freelance-visa.md

 1. **The eID activation code**
     This letter arrives first.
 Save it for later.
 You need it to [activate the eID function](#activate-your-eid) of your freelance visa.
 2. **Your freelance visa**
     Around 2 weeks later, you receive your freelance visa, or an invitation to collect it at the *Ausländerbehörde*.[^28] If you did not pay the {{ NATIONAL_VISA_FEE|cur }}€ fee, you must pay it during your *Ausländerbehörde* visit.
-The fee is [tax-deductible](/glossary/steuerlich%20Absetzbar).
+The fee is [tax-deductible](/glossary/steuerlich%20Absetzbar), so keep the receipt.

 Your freelance visa is a plastic card.
 The expiration date is written on it.
-It's **valid for up to 3 years**.[^17] You might get a shorter residence permit if they are not sure that your business will work.[^24]
+It's **valid for up to 3 years**.[^17] If they are not sure that your business will work, you might get a shorter freelance visa.[^24]

-You also get a *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)* that describes the conditions of your freelance visa.
+You also get a *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)*.
+It describes the conditions of your freelance visa.
 If you lived in Germany for over 3 years, you might get an unrestricted residence permit.
 It lets you do any kind of work you want.

 Check if the information on your freelance visa is correct.
 The *Ausländerbehörde* sometimes makes mistakes.